noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 ### metrics

+- metrics become events become alarms
 - REGION SPECIFIC time-ordered set of data points
   - cannot be deleted, but automatically expire after 15 months if no new data is published to them.
-- metrics become events become alarms
+  - Each data point must be associated with a time stamp.
+    - up to two weeks in the past and up to two hours into the future
+    - by default its time the data point was received.
+  - to aggregate statistics from different Regions, use cross-Region functionality
 - custom metrics enable you to post application-level metrics to cloudwatch
 - you can run `math metrics` across metrics e.g. errors/invocations
 - namespaces